monthenry/GraphMaker/README.md

 # CGraphMaker

-Use it <a href="https://32devstudio.github.io/subsite/CGraphMaker/index.html">here</a> or clone the repositorie and use it locally.
+Use it <a href="https://32devstudio.github.io/subsite/CGraphMaker/index.html">here</a> or clone the repository and use it locally.

 ## About the app